Christmas is so much fun, but can also bring a lot of “stuff” into your home. These are my tips for organizing after Christmas chaos.

 While doing so, take it one step further and find additional items to recycle, donate or dispose of.
 For example, when putting new clothes away see if there’s any you can eliminate.

-8. Take down the greens.
-The day before your Christmas tree pickup, remove any fresh greens so you can immediately take them to the curb, eliminating needles lingering in the garage.
+The day before your Christmas tree pickup, remove any fresh greens including your tree, Christmas Wreath and garlands so you can immediately take them to the curb, eliminating needles lingering in the garage.
+PS learn How to Keep Live Christmas Wreaths and Live Garlands Fresh

 I hope you enjoyed these tips for organizing after Christmas.
 Now you can kick back, relax and enjoy a glass of wine and start thinking about the new year!